WHOIGit/PhytO-ARM/README_jamescook.md

   default: -999.999
 ```

-If this mapping is missing, the topic will NOT appear in the metadata output.
+If this mapping is missing, the topic will NOT be republished for ingestion by IFCBacquire.

 **After Making Changes**